adriel-tech/adriel-tech.github.io/_posts/2020-10-19-BastilleBSD-Tips-dotfiles.md

 # Preamble

-I mount my '.dotfiles' for jails in a shared folder (/usr/local/jails/share).
+I mount my 'dotfiles' for jails in a shared folder (/usr/local/jails/share).
 This allows me to update my userland configs across all jails with a single git pull.
-After looking through my setup I am sure you could incorporate any other '.dotfile' system you prefer.
-You could bypass this whole idea and place your jail '.dotfiles' in each of your Bastille templates.
+After looking through my setup I am sure you could incorporate any other 'dotfile' system you prefer.
+You could bypass this whole idea and place your jail 'dotfiles' in each of your Bastille templates.
 That is a simple solution but it scales poorly once you have a handful of jails.
-If you are often tweaking your '.dotfiles' and [TUI](https://github.com/rothgar/awesome-tuis), Git + Xstow allows your latest changes to be updated across all your jails easily, keeping your tui consistent across your jails and host.
+If you are often tweaking your 'dotfiles' and [TUI](https://github.com/rothgar/awesome-tuis), Git + Xstow allows your latest changes to be updated across all your jails easily, keeping your TUI consistent across your jails and host.

 # Host setup